-In these situations, we expect members of staff to behave professionally, attempting to deescalate the situation where possible and seeking the involvement as appropriate of other colleagues.
+In these situations, we expect members of staff to behave professionally, attempting to defuse the situation where possible and seeking the involvement as appropriate of other colleagues.
 Staff who face these situations have licence to end any conversation (face to face or on the telephone).
 They should then refer the incident to a senior manager who will take appropriate action or invoke the provisions of this policy.

 The overriding principle is, however, that all members of the school community have the right to work or be in school without fear of aggression or abuse from parents.
-The school has a requirement to protect staff and pupils from such aggression.
+The Trust has a requirement to protect staff and students from such aggression.

 The progress and well-being of the parent's child(ren) will be fully considered.
 Actions taken against the parent will be reasonable and proportionate.
 The parent will have the opportunity to put their views forward at every stage.
-In the case of the imposition of conditions or a ban from school, robust review processes involving the chair of trustees and then the board of trustees are in place to ensure fairness.
+In the case of the imposition of conditions or a ban from school, robust review processes involving the Chair of Trustees and then the Governing Body are in place to ensure fairness.

-1. Definition of unacceptable behaviour
+1.1 Definition of unacceptable behaviour

-We consider that aggressive, abusive or insulting behaviour or language from a parent presents a risk to staff or pupils.
-Unacceptable behaviour is such that makes a member of staff or pupil feel threatened or when a child's welfare is being neglected.
+We consider that aggressive, abusive or insulting behaviour or language from a parent presents a risk to staff or students.
+Unacceptable behaviour is such that makes a member of staff or student feel threatened.
 This can be through face-to-face contact, on the telephone or in written communication (including social media).
 The following is not an exhaustive list but seeks to provide illustrations of such behaviour:

-- Any kind of insult as an attempt to demean, embarrass or undermine
+- any kind of insult as an attempt to demean, embarrass or undermine;

-- Any kind of threat
+- any kind of threat;

-- Use of foul, abusive or offensive language

-- Raising of voice so as to be intimidating
+- raising of voice so as to be intimidating;

-- Physical intimidation, e.g. by standing very close to someone or the use of aggressive hand gestures
+- physical intimidation, e.g. by standing very close to him/her or the use of aggressive hand

-- Any kind of physical abuse
+- gestures: